Our business

 We can investigate:

 • Other incidents involving the police including the serious injury of a person in police custody or the use of firearms by police officers.
-These requests to investigate are sent to us by the Chief Constable, Scottish Police Authority (SPA) and other Scottish policing bodies.
+These requests to investigate are sent to us by the Chief Constable, Scottish Police Authority (SPA) and other policing bodies operating in Scotland.

-• Relevant police matters which the Commissioner considers would be in the public interest.
+• Relevant police matters which the Commissioner considers would be in the public interest to investigate.

 At the conclusion of an investigation, we can recommend improvements to the way the police operate and deliver services to the public in Scotland.